fmalina/revisions-blocl/activism/swimmingwithsharks.md

 people were directly involved in the crash.
 At least this had not been a comprehensive conspiracy on the part of the entire sector.

 Until you turn it on its head.
-If you think about it, isn’t it all the more alarming if virtually nobody in the sector realised how dangerous these complex financial products could be?
+If you think about it, isn't it all the more alarming if virtually nobody in the sector realised how dangerous these complex financial products could be?